 When your Pura Van experience comes to an end, it is easy to drive back to the Pura Van location and drop off the campervan.
 You will unload your luggage and go through a quick checklist before being on your way back to the SJO airport to catch your flight home!
 If you have a late arrival or an early flight leaving San José, Pura Van also allows you to camp at their location to make everything a bit easier.
 The whole process of pickup and dropoff is entirely seamless.

 Pura Van Suretka Campervan Features

-Each one of Pura Van’s campervans is unique!
+Each one of Pura Van’s campervans is unique, it is a must for your Costa Rica bucket list!
 They are based upon various SUV’s of different sizes so that you can pick the size and capability that fits your needs whether it is for two people traveling light, or you and your five best friends.
 The Suretka campervan fits into the middle of the campervans on offer with seating for three, and is based upon a Mitsubishi Montero with four-wheel drive, and an automatic transmission.

 All Pura Van campervans feature rooftop tents for sleeping.
 If you haven’t used a rooftop tent before, it is essentially a large tent that quickly unfolds located on the top of the vehicle.
 The set-up and take-down of the tent becomes second nature, and can easily be completed in ten minutes or less.

 Once set-up, you access the tent via the built-in ladder.
 The sleeping area is large, with a foam mattress, and many screened windows that can be opened or closed as necessary for air circulation.
 Sleeping in a rooftop tent provides you with greater security and safety compared to a ground tent, allows for more camp location flexibility, and the set-up and take-down is much quicker.